Standard Chartered suspends certain Hong Kong operations

-HONG KONG (Reuters) - Standard Chartered Plc (STAN.L) has suspended some of its Hong Kong banking operations, including over-the-counter services and check deposits, until further notice due to “situations in certain areas”, the Asia-focused lender said on Monday.
+HONG KONG, Sept 29 (Reuters) - Standard Chartered Plc has suspended some of its Hong Kong banking operations, including over-the-counter services and cheque deposits, until further notice due to “situations in certain areas”, the Asia-focused lender said on Monday.

 Standard Chartered has activated contingency plans to ensure continuous services to customers, the bank said in a statement.
 It said services including ATMs and cash deposits machines will be temporarily suspended in branches in Causeway Bay on Hong Kong island and Nathan Road in Kowloon.